-- I. Objective: To encourage physical and emotional well-being.
-Promote growth in movement.
-Experience new activities and help in weight control. - II.
+- I. Objective: To encourage emotional well-being.
+Promote movement and experience a sense of calmness and practice responsibility.
+Being able to partake in a beneficial activity while practicing social distancing. - II.
 Indicators: By the amount of times a client is seen participating.
-Client complains of weight gain from medications and the client complains of not being able to get out of bed and or always tired.

-- III.
-Who Applied: Clients served by the program and who are regular residents and clients that complained of weight gain due to some medications. - IV.
-Time of Measure: FY 20-21 - V. Data Source: Sign in sheet, progress notes and client testimonies. - VI.
-Target Goal: To develop healthy habits, be active together, promote movement, positive interaction, have fun. - VII.
-Outcome: 1% or an average of 4 of the client engage in the weekly fitness groups (basketball, walk).
-The clients say that they enjoy it and look forward to it.
-Some have reported that they have lost weight and gained more energy.
+Client will come and share their experiences in growing a certain plant or client will share with staff what they grew. - III.
+Who Applied: Clients served by the program and who are regular residents. - IV.
+Time of Measure: FY 22-23 - V. Data Source: Client testimonies and staff validation. - VI.
+Target Goal: To develop healthy habits, be active together, promote movement and socialization, positive interaction, have fun, develop skills. - VII.
+Outcome: 17% or an average of 6 clients engage in horticulture/gardening.
+The clients say that they enjoy tending to their plants.

 Efficiency 2b. #

-Clients Served 30
+Clients Served 35

-Average of clients who engaged in 4
+Average of clients who engaged in horticulture/gardening 6

-physical fitness -weekly

-Total Participation 1%
+Total Participation 17%